 Just a short walking distance from the Plaza Grande, you can find the popular La Ronda street, this is the hot spot for all of those who want to immerse themselves in the Ecuadorian magic.
 The street is famous for its traditional architecture and beautifully colored houses, bright flowers on many of the windows, the aromas of Ecuadorian coffee being blended, and the songs of street musicians performing.
 Experience the culture in many different ways through the eyes, sounds, and flavors of the locals and become a part of them on this busy, yet beautiful street.

 Mitad del Mundo

 Next door to this is the Intiñan Museum.
-You can explore on our own or join a guided tour.
-You will be able to understand the story behind each and every object you see.
-Visiting the traditional houses within will allow you to see where and how people in the Sierra (mountains), Costa (coast) and the Amazon live and what their daily life looks like.
+You can explore on your own or join a guided tour.
+You will be able to understand the story behind every object you see.
+Visiting the traditional houses within will allow you to see where and how people in the Sierra (mountains), Costa (coast), and the Amazon live and what their daily life looks like.
 Here you can participate in experiments that can only be done on the real equator line!
 Bring your passport so they can stamp your time at the equator line!

 Basilica del Voto Nacional